uchicago-cs/cmsc23300/website/project2_rubric.rst

 that you'll also get a high score in this section.

-Most penalties in this section are usually because something was implemented by rote.For example, it is easy to pass the three-way handshake by making TCP go into an ESTABLISHED state after receiving two packets (without checking whether the first one is a SYN packet, and whether the second one contains a valid ACK).
+Most penalties in this section are usually because something was implemented by rote.
+For example, it is easy to pass the three-way handshake by making TCP go into an ESTABLISHED state after receiving two packets (without checking whether the first one is a SYN packet, and whether the second one contains a valid ACK).
 In general, making assumptions about the packets you will receive, instead of performing